fabric8io/fabric8/docs/openShiftDocker.md

     echo $(docker-ip) dockerhost | sudo tee -a /etc/hosts

 Then you can access the REST API for OpenShift on the easier to remember and type URL: [http://dockerhost:8080/api/v1beta1/pods](http://dockerhost:8080/api/v1beta1/pods)

-If you are using boot2docker 1.3.1, you should edit /var/lib/boot2docker/profile in boot2docker VM to disable TLS, so that can use 2375 as default DOCKER_HOST port and http connection for local registry.

-    boot2docker ssh
-    sudo vi /var/lib/boot2docker/profile

-and add two lines

-    DOCKER_TLS=no
-    EXTRA_ARGS="--insecure-registry 192.168.59.103:5000 --insecure-registry 172.121.17.4:5000"